Purchasing An Alien For Christmas Showed Why Brick And Mortar Retailing Matters

 One Christmas, knowing how my nephew Matt and his sister had watched the X-Files religiously, I purchased an original script at a silent auction.

-Matt put the tip of the knife blade in the middle of the knot and pulled.
+Matt pulled the knife blade's tip in the middle of the knot.
 The knife slipped and cut his index finger badly.

 “Don’t worry about it, I said.
 “You’ll be fine,” And with that, he threw up.

 I left the hospital feeling it was all my fault.
 Matt had lost his innocence.
-He now knew that the world was not a safe place, that danger is real.
-People operate on you and try to repair you but you’re never whole again.
+He now knew that the world was not safe and that danger was real.
+People operate on you and try to repair you, but you’re never whole again.
 He was forced to become a man at five.
-Now two years later, I still felt I had to make it up to him, big time.
+Now, two years later, I still felt I had to make it up to him, big time.

-Into the gift store – which was really a head shop filled with stoners.
+Into the gift store – which turned out to be a head shop filled with stoners.
 Nothing.

 Past the black leather shops and tattoo parlors.
 More thrift stores.
 Nothing.